KxSystems/docs/docs/wp/compress/index.md

 ## Compression options

 There are two high-level approaches to saving on-disk data in compressed format.
-The first (since V2.7) is a two-step approach: save data to disk in the regular uncompressed format using `set`, then convert it to a compressed format using the `-19!` operator.
-The second approach (since V2.8) is to stream data directly from memory to compressed format on disk by modifying the left argument to `set`.
+The first is a two-step approach: save data to disk in the regular uncompressed format using `set`, then convert it to a compressed format using the `-19!` operator.
+The second approach is to stream data directly from memory to compressed format on disk by modifying the left argument to `set`.

 <i class="far fa-hand-point-right"></i>
 Reference: [`set`](../../ref/get.md#set),